camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/email.md

 - `size`: The size of the email (in bytes).
 - `plainTextBody`: The plain text version of the email content.
 - `htmlBody`: The HTML version of the email content, if it exists.
-- `attachments`: A list of all the email's attachments, as document reference
+- `attachments`: A list of all the email's attachments, provided as a document reference.
 - `receivedDateTime`: The date and time the email was received.

 #### Example Response